telerik/blazor-docs/knowledge-base/grid-select-or-deselect-item-on-row-click.md

 ---
 title: Select or Deselect Grid Items on Row Click
-description: How to Select or Unselect Grid Rows on Row Click
+description: How to Select or Unselect Grid Rows on Row Click?
 type: how-to
 page_title: Select or Deselect Grid Items on Row Click
 slug: grid-kb-select-or-deselect-item-on-row-click